HB9HUS/notes-on-learning-cw/README.md

 # Miscellaneous

+## Finding stations at your speed
+There are different options to find a station at your speed.

+You can just call CQ yourself at a speed you are comfortable with.
+A good operator who will answer you should adapt his speed to yours.
+If he does not do that you can still send "PSE QRS".

+You can use the [reverse beacon network](https://www.reversebeacon.net/main.php) to find stations that send CQ with a certain speed (limit the min and max CW speed) and answer their calls.

+There are some weekly contest for certain speeds.
+These are:
+- [K1USN SST](http://www.k1usn.com/sst.html): Slow Speed Test, limited to max 20wpm
+- [MST](https://internationalcwcouncil.org/mst-contest/): Medium Speed Test 20-25wpm

 ## Places to chat
 There are many online places, where you can discuss CW (and other ham subjects).
 Some are:
 - [lcwo forum](https://lcwo.net/forum): Forum of the LCWO website